WICG/background-fetch/README.md

 });
 ```

-* `id` - identifier of the background fetch job.
+* `registration` - The background fetch registration.
-* `state` - "pending", "succeeded" or "failed".

 Since this is a user interaction event, developers can call `clients.openWindow` in response.

-If a window isn't created/focused, the browser may open a related URL (the root of the origin, or a `start_url` from a related manifest).
+The rest is as `backgroundfetchsuccess`.

 # Possible UI